JellyRollJunior/leet-code-journal/README.md

     * Think about each case thoroughly.
 You're kinda rusty :(
 * Binary Tree Right Side View
     * I did it with DFS first -> Try to implement with BFS too!
+* Kth Smallest Element In A BST
+    * Not too hard of a question!
+Remember your years of tree theory looool.
+V basic once you see the pattern!
+    * Implement it in recursive and interative!
+Good way to practice both

 Intervals
 * Insert Interval